-Fig.~\ref{f8} illustrates the differential SKR gain of the two-way protocol to the one-way protocol, $\Delta\text{SKR}_{\text{MIMO}}$.
-The gain is plotted against the log-irradiance variance $\sigma^2$, which reflects the strength of atmospheric scintillation.
-The results show that the SKR difference increases as the MIMO configuration scales up.
-With respect to $\sigma^2$, the SKR difference remains nearly constant at first, begins to rise when $\sigma^2 \geq 10^{-6}$, and then exhibits only a marginal increase at higher values of $\sigma^2$.
+Figure~\ref{f8} illustrates the differential SKR gain of the two-way protocol over the one-way counterpart, $\Delta\text{SKR}_{\text{MIMO}}$, for different $\sigma^2$ values reflecting the strength of atmospheric scintillation.
+The results show that $\Delta\text{SKR}_{\text{MIMO}}$ increases as the MIMO configuration scales up.
+With respect to $\sigma^2$, this metric remains nearly constant at first, begins to rise when $\sigma^2 \geq 10^{-6}$, and then exhibits only a marginal increase at higher values of $\sigma^2$.
 This again indicates that the overall impact of atmospheric scintillation on the two-way protocol is weaker than on the one-way protocol.

-Fig.~\ref{f9} demonstrates the plot of the $\text{SKR}_{\text{MIMO}}$ as a function of Bob's detector efficiency $\eta$ for $N_R(=N_T)=\{16,32,64, 128\}$ MIMO configurations.
-Each subplot compares the two-way and one-way protocols under identical parameter settings.
-It is observed that for each MIMO configuration, $\text{SKR}_{\text{MIMO}}$ exhibits a consistent increase as $\eta$ rises.
-Throughout the entire range of $\eta$, the two-way protocol performs better than the one-way protocol, with the most noticeable difference occurring at moderate to high efficiency values $\left(\eta \geq 0.5\right)$.
-It can be clearly observed from these plots that the SKR values almost double with a doubling in the MIMO configuration, thus justifying the result obtained in \eqref{eq64}.
-Furthermore, the sensitivity of the system's SKR to $\eta$ in terms of the value of $\frac{\text{d}\,\text{SKR}_{\text{MIMO}}}{\text{d}\eta}$ increases with MIMO order.
-The gains from increasing $\eta$ are modest at lower MIMO configurations but more significant for the higher configurations.
+The metric $\text{SKR}_{\text{MIMO}}$ as a function of Bob's detector efficiency $\eta$ for $N_R=N_T=\{16,32,64,128\}$ is plotted in Fig.~\ref{f9}.
+Each subplot compares the two- and one-way protocols under identical parameter settings.
+It is demonstrated that, for each MIMO configuration, $\text{SKR}_{\text{MIMO}}$ exhibits a consistent increase as $\eta$ rises.
+Throughout the entire range of $\eta$, the two-way protocol performs better than the one-way, with the most noticeable difference occurring at moderate to high efficiency values, i.e, $\eta \geq 0.5$.
+It can be clearly observed from these plots that the SKR values almost double with a doubling in the MIMO configuration, thus, justifying the result obtained in \eqref{eq64}.
+Furthermore, the sensitivity of the system's SKR to $\eta$ in terms of the value of $\frac{\text{d}\,\text{SKR}_{\text{MIMO}}}{\text{d}\eta}$ increases with the MIMO order.
+The gains from increasing $\eta$ are modest at lower MIMO setups but become more significant for the higher ones.